 Marketing and media have entered a phase of massive tech innovation in Cambodia which is challenging traditional means of effectively reaching audiences.

 Branding has taken centre stage.
 Key influencers and a plethora of entrepreneurial business people have tapped into this market, mainly online.

 There is a rising demand for marketing services, with clients also demanding more sophistication in their advertising and marketing campaigns in Cambodia.
 Clients are increasingly beginning to think of their marketing in more strategic terms, adopting a longer-term view of how they want to develop their brand image and how they perceive themselves in the market.

 However, Cambodia – and Southeast Asia as a whole – are still behind the more advanced markets in Asia, Europe and the US when it comes to digital marketing.

 Since 2015 a law has been enforced banning alcohol TV advertising in Cambodia during primetime viewing from 6pm to 9pm.

 Tobacco advertising was also banned, bringing Cambodia in line internationally.

 Alcohol and cigarette branding at events still face no regulation in Cambodia, although there are discussions of measures being introduced in the future.

 There is a rise in new advertisers continually entering the Cambodian market, as more international, regional and local businesses enter the growing market, also meaning an increase in networking events.

 The traditional larger agencies of Cambodia have shifted their focus to digital media or now concentrate on fewer clients.
 On the client-side, companies realise that they need to stand out in an increasingly competitive market and are putting a larger focus on their marketing departments and communications strategies.

 Facebook is an extremely powerful tool in Cambodia.
 One of the most important shifts in the industry, as reported by an Open Institute study, is Facebook’s rise as “the most important source of information about Cambodia”, displacing TV for the first time.
 The study found that the most important source of news about Cambodia was Facebook/Internet (30%), followed by TV (29%), word of mouth (23%) and radio (15%).

-By the end of 2019, nearly 9 million Facebook users are registered in the Kingdom, out of a population of around 15 million!
+By the end of 2019, nearly 9 million Facebook users were registered in the Kingdom, out of a population of around 15 million!